COMCIFS/comcifs.github.io/draft/ddlm_dictionary_style_guide.md

 ### 2.1 Text strings

+In general multi-line text strings can include formatting like centering or ASCII equations.
+The rules below aim to minimise disruption to such formatting where present in the supplied value.

 1. Values that can be presented undelimited should not be delimited, unless rule 13 applies.
 2. The default delimiter for single-line values is the single quote (`'`).